lwa-project/ovro_data_recorder/docs/source/vbeam.rst

      * ``gain`` - an integer for the quantization gain.

-    There is a single optional argument of ``subslot`` which controls when the command is implemneted within the second.
+    There is a single optional argument of ``subslot`` which controls when the command is implemented within the second.
 If not specified the default of 0 is used.

 Monitoring Points
 -----------------

 There are several monitoring points for the pipeline.
-All monitoring points live under the etcd key "/mon/dr#", where # is the power beam number that is being recorded.
+All monitoring points live under the etcd key "/mon/drt#", where # is the power beam number that is being recorded.

-  * /mon/dr#/bifrost
+  * /mon/drt#/bifrost

    * pipeline_lag - The lag between the system time and the timestamps for data in the pipeline.